 In 2004, SVETN launched Elite Learning, a program of asynchronous online courses in its eighteenth year serving the students of southwestern Virginia.
 Elite is an acronym for Experience Learning Innovation and Teaching Excellence.
 SVETN serves the educational needs of learners in Bland, Buchanan, Carroll, Dickenson, Grayson, Lee, Russell, Scott, Smyth, Tazewell, Washington, Wise, Wythe, and the cities of Norton, Bristol, and Galax.

-Most courses offered by Elite Learning are dual enrollment, meaning students receive both high school and college credit for the same coursework.
-Elite Learning provides SVETN member high schools with a selection of courses taught by college adjuncts who use an Internet based Learning Management System (LMS), called Canvas.
+Students receive high school credit for their coursework.
+Elite Learning provides SVETN member high schools with a selection of courses taught by local instructors who use an Internet-based Learning Management System (LMS), called Canvas.
 Canvas supports a combination of rigorous collaborative and self-paced activities conducted at the learner’s computer.